nabeeha-ai/DevelopersHub-Task1-Iris-EDA/README.md

-# Task 1: Exploring and Visualizing the Iris Dataset
+# Task 1 - Iris Dataset EDA

-**Internship:** DevelopersHub Corporation — Data Science & Analytics Internship Program
+DevelopersHub Corporation - Data Science & Analytics Internship

-## 📌 Task Objective
-Understand how to read, summarize, and visualize a dataset using Python.
-This task uses the classic **Iris dataset** to practice data loading, inspection, and exploratory visualization.

-## 🛠️ Approach
-1. Loaded the Iris dataset using `seaborn.load_dataset()` (150 samples, 3 species).
-2. Inspected the dataset's structure using `.shape`, `.columns`, `.head()`, `.info()`, and `.describe()`.
-3. Verified data quality — checked for missing values and duplicate rows.
-4. Created visualizations using **matplotlib** and **seaborn**:
+## What this task is about

+This task was about getting comfortable with the basics of reading and visualizing a dataset in Python.
+I used the Iris dataset for this since it's small, clean, and commonly used for practicing EDA.

+## What I did

+I loaded the dataset using seaborn, then checked its shape, columns, and basic stats with pandas (`.shape`, `.columns`, `.head()`, `.describe()`).
+After confirming there were no missing values or duplicates, I moved on to visualizing it:

-   - Scatter plot (petal length vs petal width, colored by species)
+- A scatter plot of petal length vs petal width, colored by species
-   - Histograms (distribution of all 4 numeric features)
+- Histograms for all four numeric features to see how they're distributed
-   - Box plots (spread and outlier detection per species)
+- Box plots to check the spread and spot any outliers per species
-   - Correlation heatmap (bonus)

-## 📊 Results & Insights
-- The dataset is clean with no missing values or duplicates, and perfectly balanced (50 samples/species).
-- **Petal length and petal width** are the most discriminative features — they almost perfectly separate the three species on their own.
-- **Sepal measurements overlap more** across species, making them less reliable for classification.
-- *Setosa* is consistently the most distinct/separable species across every plot.
-- A few mild outliers were detected in `sepal_width`, mainly for *virginica*.
+- A correlation heatmap to see how the features relate to each other

+## What I found

+Petal length and petal width turned out to be the most useful features - just these two pretty much separate the three species on their own.
+Sepal measurements overlap a lot more between species, so they're less helpful for telling them apart.
+Setosa stood out as the most distinct species in basically every plot, while versicolor and virginica overlapped a bit, especially in petal length and sepal width.
+There were a couple of mild outliers in sepal width, mostly in virginica, but nothing major.

-## 🧰 Tools & Libraries
+## Tools used

-`pandas` · `matplotlib` · `seaborn`
+pandas, matplotlib, seaborn

-## 📁 Files
+## Files in this repo

-- `Task1_Iris_EDA.ipynb` — Full Jupyter notebook with code, visualizations, and written insights.
+- `Task1_Iris_EDA.ipynb` - the notebook with all the code, plots, and explanations

-## 👤 Author
+## Author

-Nabeeha — BS Artificial Intelligence, Superior University Faisalabad
+Nabeeha, BS Artificial Intelligence, Superior University Faisalabad